tapdata/tapdata-docs/docs/billing/billing-overview.md

 <Content />

-This article introduces billing information such as billing items, billing methods and price descriptions in Tapdata Cloud.
+This article introduces billing information such as billing items, billing methods and price descriptions in TapData Cloud.

 :::tip

-If you choose the Tapdata Enterprise, it is paid annually and can be deployed to your local data center, suitable for scenarios with strict requirements on data sensitivity or network isolation.
+If you choose the TapData Enterprise, it is paid annually and can be deployed to your local data center, suitable for scenarios with strict requirements on data sensitivity or network isolation.
 Before making a purchase, you can [apply for a trial](https://tapdata.net/tapdata-on-prem/demo.html).

 :::

 ## Billing method

-Tapdata Cloud charges based on the **specifications** and **number** of Agent instances you want to subscribe.
+TapData Cloud charges based on the **specifications** and **number** of Agent instances you want to subscribe.
 You will get 1 Agent instance upon completing account registration, and you have the option to purchase additional Agent instances through monthly, annual, consecutive monthly, or consecutive annual subscriptions to meet your business requirements.

-There are several subscription options available for Tapdata Cloud:
+There are several subscription options available for TapData Cloud:

 - **One Month Only**: This is a one-time purchase of a one-month service.
 The subscription will not automatically renew after the expiration and can be manually renewed if desired.
 - **One Year Only**: This option allows for a one-time purchase of a one-year service.
 The subscription will not automatically renew after the expiration and can be manually renewed when needed.